 With all of the commotion that comes with travelling, make it easier on yourself by printing out a copy of your itinerary that you can quickly reference when necessary.
 You should also keep a digital copy on hand in the form of a saved email or you can take a photo of the hard copy with your smartphone.
 This way if you lose your print out, you still have a way of easily accessing your itinerary.

-The type of garments you bring can make all the difference in your vacation experience.
+The type of garments you bring can make all the difference in your holiday experience.
 For tips on choosing the right apparel for your Hawaiian cruise, check out this guide on Hawaiian Style.
 Plan ahead so you can make sure you’re dressed for the occasion.

-Nothing puts a damper on a vacation faster than a sunburn will.
+Nothing puts a damper on a holiday faster than a sunburn will.
 The rays are stronger in Hawaii than what you may be used to so it may be beneficial to get a higher SPF than you would normally wear.
 If you are not checking a bag don’t forget to adhere to the airport liquids restrictions.
 If you forget to bring some or if you run out, it is available to purchase on board.

 UNIVERSALS AND POWER STRIP: